 Health and social care is one of the policy areas devolved to the political administration in Scotland, Wales and Northern Ireland, with different care models and regulations having evolved.
 Despite the devolution, the workforce challenges in terms of recruitment and retention in the four home countries are similar due in large part to low pay and poor terms and conditions.

 Addressing workforce challenges is expected to become even more pressing in future as demand for care services is expected to rise due to the ageing of society and the related increase in people with co-morbidities and chronic conditions.
-The demand for care workers is projected to grow by around 13% between 2021 and 2035.
+The demand for care workers is projected to grow by around 13% between 2021 and 2035 And projections for the adult social care workforce to 2035 using a different model estimate a 25% base line increase.

 Publicly funded social care will only be provided to those with the highest needs and the lowest financial assets.
 Those who do not meet the eligibility criteria need to self-fund their own care.
 Experimental estimates suggest that 37% of all care home residents are self-funders with figures on domiciliary care likely to be lower than that.
 Local authority commissioned care is highly dependent on public funding and has thus been impacted by public sector austerity measures following the 2007/08 economic crisis.